User Guide

 where

 * ``single`` --- use only one thread for the program.
-It is default value.
+This is the default value.

 If you are running with only MPI parallel computation, please use it.